sovit-123/lm_sft/summarize_sft/readme.txt

-Scripts/notebooks for fine-tuning GPT2 models for various types of text summarization tasks.
+Scripts/notebooks for fine-tuning language models for various types of text summarization tasks.